 CTIA programs build capabilities to grow and develop the wireless industry.

-Common Short Codes (CSC) offer marketers unique opportunities to engage their audiences via text messaging.
-These CSCs are five or six digit codes that may be personalized to spell out a company, organization or a related word.
-Many organizations may choose to use CSCs to send premium messages, which may charge subscribers additional fees for informative or promotional services such as coupons or news updates.
+Short Codes offer marketers unique opportunities to engage their audiences via text messaging.
+Short Codes are five- or six-digit codes that may be personalized to spell out a company, organization or a related word.
+Many organizations may choose to use Short Codes to send premium messages, which may charge subscribers additional fees for informative or promotional services such as coupons or news updates.

 The Short Code Registry maintains a single database of available, reserved and registered short codes.
-CTIA administers the program, and iconectiv became the official U.S. Short Code Registry service provider in January, 2016.
+CTIA administers the Common Short Code program, and iconectiv became the official U.S. Short Code Registry service provider in January, 2016.

 Stolen Phone Checker